mvitez/thnets/README.md

 ## Test program

-    export LD_LIBRARY_PATH=/opt/OpenBLAS/lib:. (add CUDA and CUDNN lib directories, if using CUDNN) ./test <path to directory with model files> <input file>
+    export LD_LIBRARY_PATH=/opt/OpenBLAS/lib:. (add CUDA and CUDNN lib directories, if using CUDNN) ./test -m <model_dir> -i <input_file>

+The model directory must contain 2 files:
+   * *model.net* the network file saved in .t7 format
+   * *stat.t7* contains a table with a 'std' and 'mean' FloatTensor of dimension 3

-input file can be a .jpg or .png file, or a .t7 file containing a FloatTensor of dimension 3
+Input file can be a .jpg or .png file, or a .t7 file containing a FloatTensor of dimension 3

+A demo model can be downloaded from [teradeep/demo-apps](https://www.dropbox.com/sh/qw2o1nwin5f1r1n/AADYWtqc18G035ZhuOwr4u5Ea)

 ## OpenBLAS-stripped